UMWEDU/umw-finaid-sync/_pages/bookstore-voucher.md

 permalink: >
   http://www.umw.edu/financialaid/eligibility/bookstore-voucher/
 published: true
+wpcf-home-page-grid-inclusion:
+  - "0"
 ---
 The Bookstore Voucher process allows students to use a portion of their financial aid refund in the UMW Bookstore up to one week prior to the start of classes.
-Bookstore Vouchers can be applied for through the MyUMW Financial Aid portal.
+Bookstore Vouchers can be applied for through the <a href="https://orgsync.com/115365/chapter">myUMW Financial Aid</a> portal.

-The Bookstore Voucher <strong>may not be used online, for rentals, or purchases outside of the University of Mary Washington’s bookstore.  </strong>(Exception: Students attending the Stafford Campus who are required to make purchases online through MBS Direct.)
+The Bookstore Voucher <strong>may not be used online, for rentals, or purchases outside of the University of Mary Washington’s bookstore.  </strong>Exception: Students attending the Stafford Campus who are required to make purchases online through MBS Direct.
 <h2>Instructions</h2>
 <ol>
 	<li>Fill out the appropriate voucher request form on <a href="https://auth.umw.edu/cas/login?service=https%3A%2F%2Forgsync.com%2Fcas%2Funiversity-of-mary-washington">myUMW</a> Financial Aid portal and submit it to the Office of Financial Aid.
 Please ‘join’ the Financial Aid page to access this form.</li>